Lightweight Image Inpainting by Stripe Window Transformer with Joint Attention to CNN: Experiments

 \subsection{{\bf Datasets}}

 To show the inpainting effectiveness of our proposed model, we conduct experiments on Places2 dataset.
-For Places2, we randomly chose 20k images from the original dataset as the training dataset, 5k images as the validation, and use about 4k images as the test. we use less data and the lightweight model to show our proposed approach has better robustness than other state-of-the-art huge-parameters models.
-For all of the images in Places2 dataset, we only train and test them with image size 256$\times$256.
-For other comparison methods, we use their provided pretrained model to perform the test on the same dataset as we did.
+For Places2, we randomly chose 20k images from the original dataset as the training set, 5k images as the validation, and used about 4k images as the test.
+We use less data and the lightweight model to show our proposed approach has better robustness than other state-of-the-art huge-parameter models.
+For CelebA dataset, we split the dataset into 8:1:1 for training, validation and test.
+For all of the images in above two datasets, we only train and test them with image size 256$\times$256.
+For other comparison methods, we use their provided pretrained models to perform the test on the same dataset as we did.